leangjia/blender_docs/manual/render/shader_nodes/textures/sky.rst

    Enable/Disable sun disc lighting.

 Sun Size
-   Diameter of the sun disc in degrees.
+   Angular diameter of the sun disc (in degrees).

+Sun Intensity
+   Multiplier for sun disc lighting.

 Sun Elevation
-   Rotation of the sun from the horizon line.
+   Rotation of the sun from the horizon (in degrees).

 Sun Rotation
-   Rotation of the sun around the Z axis.
+   Rotation of the sun around the zenith (in degrees).

 Altitude
-   Height from sea level to the space in meters.
+   Height from sea level to the space (in km).

 Air
    Density of air molecules.